What Are the Inspection Requirements in Joplin, MO?

 If the vehicle fails the inspection in Joplin, MO, a free retest service can be availed at the same station within 20 business days.

-If you have trouble obtaining your free retest, a car accident attorney in Missouri can evaluate the situation and assist you with any legal issues that may arise.
+If you have trouble obtaining your free retest, a car accident attorney in Missouri can evaluate the situation and assist you with any legal issues.

 Is Missouri Doing Away With Vehicle Inspections?